by David Shaw

 Much has been written about the effects of Brexit on the UK.
 In the domain of quantum technology the reverse is also evident.
 Britain’s absence from Horizon Europe severely depressed collaboration with many strong UK institutes.
 The UK boasts 4 universities in the world top 10, all with leading quantum tech research activities, The UK quantum program, now in its 10th year, is the world’s most mature and unarguably a great success.
 London, though facing its own challenges, remains Europe’s most credible and deepest capital market.
 The continuing exclusion of the UK from terrestrial Horizon Europe quantum work programmes, even after the UK obtained associate country status, can only be interpreted as flowing from the hardest of lines on technological sovereignty.
 A lack of ambition for collaboration with the US likewise.

 Other factors have started to act as a counterweight to these forces pulling apart Western collaboration.
 War in Ukraine has focussed European governments again on the need for collective security.
-NATO has been active in promoting quantum initiatives across member states: including the DIANE quantum accelerator, hosted by Deep Tech Lab in Denmark, the NATO Innovation Fund and most recently the proposed Transatlantic Quantum Community.
+NATO has been active in promoting quantum initiatives across member states: including the DIANA quantum accelerator, hosted by Deep Tech Lab in Denmark, the NATO Innovation Fund and most recently the proposed Transatlantic Quantum Community.

 Many leading nations have implemented export controls on quantum technologies, including the US, UK, Germany, France, Canada, Japan and Australia.
 Though in practice this doesn’t yet seem to have impacted trade between traditionally friendly countries.